Leighrs/Metabarcoding/README.md

 | `generate_samplesheet_table.sh` | Shell script to generate a samplesheet for your project that will work with the nf-core/ampliseq pipeline. |
 | `ncbi_taxonomy.slurm` | SLURM batch script to run a python taxonomy-processing script on BLAST output. |
 | `ncbi_pipeline.py` | This script fetches NCBI taxonomy for BLAST hits, determines each ASV’s best and consensus taxonomy, and outputs the merged, ranked results. |
+|`review_and_update_phyloseq.R`| This script helps the user to review their BLAST assignments and reimport new assignments back into their phylseq object.
 </details>

 ---